Electrical Safety Certificate Cost

 The price of an EICR certificate ranges from £125 to £300 depending on the size of your home.

-For more information on obtaining an electrical test certificate, read our article, which covers everything you need to know about what electrical testing and an EICR report includes, the different types of certificates, the steps involved to obtain them and what factors affect an EICR certificate cost.
+For more information on obtaining an electrical test certificate, read our article, which covers everything you need to know about electrical testing and what an EICR report includes, the different types of certificates, the steps involved in obtaining them and what factors affect an EICR certificate cost.

 Continue below!